sarahpenir/sarahpenir.github.io/_posts/2019-01-06-making-maps.md

 ---

 I remember looking at Freedom House's beautiful (but alarming) set of visualizations on the <a href = "https://freedomhouse.org/report/freedom-world/freedom-world-2018"> status of global democracy in 2018</a> with a burning curiosity about the code underlying the colored maps.
-Given the biological nature of the data that I regularly work with, all hopes of making such fancy maps out of genuine necessity are gone-- not until the unveiling of the <a href= "https://informationisbeautiful.net/2018/announcing-the-world-data-visualization-prize-a-40k-dataviz-challenge/">dataviz challenge</a> of David McCandless of Information is Beautiful and the World Government Summit.
+Given the biological nature of the data that I regularly work with, I already abandoned all hope of making such fancy maps out of genuine necessity—not until the unveiling of the <a href= "https://informationisbeautiful.net/2018/announcing-the-world-data-visualization-prize-a-40k-dataviz-challenge/">dataviz challenge</a> of David McCandless of Information is Beautiful and the World Government Summit.
 I have no intention of participating, but I love me some <a href = "https://docs.google.com/spreadsheets/d/11LhOlwsloUuA495r-04IDwciMqNrLwWGpveqpF61WXU/edit#gid=249389891">tidy data</a> that I can cop without scraping.
 Now on to the code:

 <!-- readmore -->

 ## Objective

 * To use ```ggplot2``` to plot the global human development index (HDI).
-The ```HDI``` metric from the United Nations Development Program (UNDP) is a summary measure of the average achievement of a country in key dimensions of human development: a long and healthy life, being knowledgeable, and a decent standard of living (value ranges from 0 to 1, higher = better).
+The ```HDI``` metric from the United Nations Development Program (UNDP) is a summary measure of the average achievement of a country in key dimensions of human development: a long and healthy life, being knowledgeable, and a decent standard of living (value ranges from ```0``` to ```1```, higher = better).

 ## Load the libraries